WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/home.md

 ---

 I am Xinyi Wang (王心怡), a forth-year computer science PhD candidate at University of California, Santa Barbara (UCSB).
 I am advised by professor [William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html).
 I have also worked with [Yi Yang](http://yya518.github.io/), [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/), and [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/).
 I have interned at [MSR Montreal](https://www.microsoft.com/en-us/research/lab/microsoft-research-montreal/) in 2023.
+I'm honored to be awarded the JPMC 2024 PhD Fellowship.
-I'm interested in developing principled understandings of foundation models to improve and make better use of them.
+My research interest lies in developing principled understandings of foundation models to improve and make better use of them.
 My CV can be downloaded [here](pdf\CV.pdf).

 <!-- *I'm actively looking for a 2024 summer research internship.
 Please feel free to reach out to me if you think I could be a good fit!* -->
-*I'm going to intern at MIT-IBM Watson lab in Boston this summer.
+*I'm interning at MIT-IBM Watson lab in Boston this summer.
 Feel free to reach out if you want to chat about research :)*

 ## Education
 * **University of California, Santa Barbara**, Oct 2020 - Present